 Impacts and Recommendations for Achieving Modular Open Systems Architectures --Fifth Post in a Series

-This post was co-authored by Douglas Schmidt and William Scherlis.
+This post was co-written by Douglas Schmidt and William Scherlis.

 In this series of blog posts, adapted from a recently published paper, we sought to demonstrate how layered business and technical architectures can leverage modular component design practices to establish new approaches for capability acquisition that are more effective for the Department of Defense (DoD) than existing system of systems (SoS) strategies.
 The aim of these posts is to help the DoD establish an acquisition environment that is more efficient and capable of delivering higher quality, with far greater innovation, in a fraction of the time.